In Part 1 of our series, we looked at three points in learning how to thrive in life as we study the bee.

 I truly hope this series has blessed your heart.
 I have learned so much about God in studying the lives of bees.
 I never thought that my childhood nickname and a favorite television series would become the cornerstone of this ministry . . . but God.

-I am creating a membership group for women like you who desire to THRIVE in life, grow closer to Jesus in the Word and Worship, and form a community of like-minded women who also want to learn to live life to the fullest.
+I am have created a membership group for women like you who desire to THRIVE in life, grow closer to Jesus in the Word and Worship, and form a community of like-minded women who also want to learn to live life to the fullest.
 THE QUEEN'S CIRCLE is for you!